IORoot/wp-plugin__REST--pulse/README.md

 1. ParkourPulse needed to extend it's REST API so that the custom post type and associated images could be queried.
 1. LondonParkour needed a shortcode to communicate with that REST API endpoint, pull the images and render them out in the "stack".

-This plugin addresses both parts.
+This plugin addresses the second part.
 It communicates with the API and pulls in the data.
 It then provides shortcodes to render them out.

 <p align="right">(<a href="#top">back to top</a>)</p>